vinyguedess/zxventure_challenge/README.md

 ### Production mode

-To run project iin production mode you need to have [docker-compose](https://docs.docker.com/compose/install/) installed.
+To run project in production mode you need to have [docker-compose](https://docs.docker.com/compose/install/) installed.
 That will permit you serving up full environment with Web and Database server.

 ```bash
 docker-compose build